This chapter is about how to implement effective casework procedures.

 - that professional costs and expenses will be charged and recovered from the opposing party in the event the pro bono client is ‘successful’ (pursuant to a conditional costs agreement).

 Other forms of costs agreements provide for delayed, but full fee recovery.
-However, such arrangements are generally not regarded as pro bono assistance.8
+However, such arrangements are generally not regarded as pro bono assistance.

 CONDITIONAL COSTS AGREEMENTS

-A firm wishing to benefit from a favourable costs order, or settlement with a costs component, in a pro bono matter should ensure that its conditional costs agreement complies with relevant legislation regulating the legal profession,10 and clarify (or estimate) the amount it will charge the client in the event of a favourable costs order or settlement with a costs component.
+A firm wishing to benefit from a favourable costs order, or settlement with a costs component, in a pro bono matter should ensure that its conditional costs agreement complies with Legal Profession Uniform National Law regulating the legal profession, and clarify (or estimate) the amount it will charge the client in the event of a favourable costs order or settlement with a costs component.

 Examples of this type of clause in an engagement letter include: